caioycosta/knusperli/README.md

 # Knusperli

+## Notes on this repository

+This is a modified Knusperli that does not depend on Bazel to build - it's just a simple Makefile.
+Just run `make`.

+This was motivated by the headache and pain in the arse that is to build Bazel on a Cygwin environment.
+There are hardcoded paths for binaries on Bazel's source for things like Python and the JDK.
+Python is not always installed as a binary named python.exe and the JDK does not need to reside in Program Files, among others.
+Also it seems like a big dependency for such a small project.

+lodepng sources have been included as well.

+## Introduction

 The goal of Knusperli is to reduce blocking artifacts in decoded JPEG images, by interpreting quantized DCT coefficients in the image data as an interval, rather than a fixed value, and choosing the value from that interval that minimizes